OSGeo/ogc-cite-runner/docs/slides/20251121-foss4g/slides.md

 - raw - raw XML in EARL format - useful for two-step workflow

+---

-# raw output format - two-step workflow
+# raw output format - two-step workflow (1)

+In addition to

+`ogc-cite-runner execute-test-suite`

+there is also

+`ogc-cite-runner parse-result`.

-By leveraging the `raw` output format together with the `parse-result` command, it is possible to break ogc-cite-runner workflows down into two steps:
+By leveraging the `raw` output format together with the `parse-result` sub-command, it is possible to break ogc-cite-runner workflows down into two steps:

 1. Run the test suite and store the raw XML output
 2. Produce a report

+---

+# raw output format - two-step workflow (2)

 ```shell
 # 1. run the tests and store raw result